 - The economy and its impact on their financial resources

 - A prospect’s ability to sell his or her home

 - The continued spread of COVID-19

-To learn more or to inquire about conducting one of these unique surveys at your community, please contact us by clicking here or calling Tim Bracken at 410-207-0013 today.
+To learn more about these surveys or to inquire about conducting one of these unique surveys at your community, please contact us by clicking here or calling Tim Bracken at 410-207-0013 today.